 More decisions have been made than in the previous 12 months and almost two-thirds of decisions resulted in a grant of refugee status or humanitarian protection; initially providing safety and permission to safety for five years.
 This rate of protection (63%) is higher than we have come to expect in recent years.
 An additional 1,608 claims were granted by an immigration judge at an appeal hearing.

 For many, progress on their case will be very slow.
 56,520 claims had been waiting for more than six months at the end of September 2021.
 Our more in-depth look into this issue earlier this year found that more than 2,500 had been waiting more than three years for an initial decision in their asylum claim.

 However, many people are not admitted into the asylum process immediately.
 Having made a claim in the UK, due to new rules introduced by the government following our exit from the EU, many claimants are initially deemed ‘inadmissible’ in the UK system.
 They have to wait whilst the Home Office asks other countries to consider their claim.
 Many such requests will be made to countries in the EU, although a tiny proportion are actually forcibly transferred to other countries under this policy.

 In 2021 so far 6,598 people were told that they wouldn’t be admitted into the UK asylum system straight away, although only 48 of these have actually been deemed to be ‘inadmissible’, and of those, only 10 have been returned to another country.

-Of the 6,598 people entering this process in 2021, 32% have received a decision on whether the Home Office will deem their case as inadmissible, with The vast majority (97%) of people subsequently entered the UK asylum system, after a delay of up to 6 months whilst the Home Office looked into whether they could be returned elsewhere.
+Of the 6,598 people entering this process in 2021, 32% have received a decision on whether the Home Office will deem their case as inadmissible, with the vast majority (97%) of people subsequently entering the UK asylum system, after a delay of up to 6 months whilst the Home Office looked into whether they could be returned elsewhere.

 Enver Solomon, CEO of the Refugee Council, said: